SNAP / CalFresh ABAWD Time Limit

 Impact on Hunger

-If the rule is implemented, the nation would see higher rates of hunger and poverty.
+If the rule were implemented, the nation would see higher rates of hunger and poverty.
 The final rule would cause serious harm to individuals, communities, and the nation while doing nothing to improve the health and employment of those impacted by the rule.
 In addition, the rule would harm the economy, grocery retailers, agricultural producers, and communities by reducing the amount of SNAP dollars available to spur local economic activity.

 Contrary to the USDA’s rationale, in reality, this rule does not promote self-sufficiency, wellbeing, or economic mobility.
 Rather it targets our community members – like veterans and the formerly incarcerated – with the greatest barriers to work by making these individuals hungrier and poorer.
 It also places an impossible burden on food banks and other emergency food providers to fill in where government falls short.